rjreed/sketchdb/README.md

 ## Usage

 ### Setup

 run
 ```console
 npm exec sketchdb-setup
 ```

 from the top level of your project directory to setup an instance of sketchdb.

+Alternatively, call sketchdb.setup() from inside a script (note - sketchdb.setup() is async and returns a promise)

 The setup application will create a new directory in that top level directory of the project named "sketchdb_store" where data will be stored, along with a subdirectory named "tables". (that's all sketchdb-setup does)